RupakThapa/foodmanduclone/README.md

 This site is still in development.
+Project is hosted live on firebase: https://foodmandu-66bbd.web.app/

 ![alt text](https://i.imgur.com/22cBove.png)
 This is the clone of popular food delivery site in Nepal called Foodmandu.